weilao/jQuery-crop-ie6/README.md

 Advanced
 ========
-This plugin is a complete rewrite of https://github.com/blackbiron/jWindowCrop A reference to the crop object can be accessed like so:
+A reference to the crop object can be accessed like so:
 ```javascript
 	var crop = $( 'img.crop' ).data( 'crop' );